 Meanwhile, prepare the coconut masala:

-In a blender or mixer, grind or blend the coconut, roasted dry red chillies and tamarind with a little water to a fine paste.
+In a blender or mixer, grind or blend the coconut, roasted dry red chilies/chili powder and bimbul or tamarind (fresh or tamarind paste)with a little water to a fine paste.

 Once the beans are cooked, transfer to another vessel, add the coconut paste, bamboo shoots (rinsed and drained) and salt; mix well.